The Magnificent Seven: Ranking Tom Brady's Super Bowl wins

 32/48 passes completed

 QB rating 100.5

-The 2004 Super Bowl in Houston had everything – the notorious wardrobe malfunction by Janet Jackson at halftime, no points at all in the first or third quarters, and 37 of them in a crazy fourth quarter.
+The 2004 Super Bowl in Houston had everything – the notorious wardrobe malfunction by Janet Jackson at halftime, no points at all in the 1st or 3rd quarters, and then 37 of them in a crazy 4th quarter.

-Brady threw three touchdown passes as New England relied on a battery of smaller receivers – Troy Brown, Deion Branch, and David Givens – although one of their scores was hauled in by linebacker Mike Vrabel, now head coach of the Tennessee Titans.
+Brady threw 3 touchdown passes as New England relied on a battery of smaller receivers – Troy Brown, Deion Branch, and David Givens – although 1 of their scores was hauled in by linebacker Mike Vrabel, now head coach of the Tennessee Titans.